panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 - **Manage and route API requests** through Kong API Gateway.
 - **Use Protocol Buffers (Protobuf)** for efficient data serialization.
 - **Persist data** using PostgreSQL.
+- **Incorporate TDD and BDD** to enhance code quality and ensure the application meets business requirements.

 ## Technologies